ceciliamvrie/LifetimeCapsule/CONTRIBUTING.md

 ### Dependencies
 Be careful when adding new dependencies to your project.
 When your project has unexpected bugs and/or broken features after running `git pull`, one likely cause is a dependency change.
 If you decide to add or remove a dependency, make sure to notify the rest of your team so that they know to re-run `npm install` after they pull the latest version of master.

+### Ideas for new features
+*  Back-end
+  *  Add email verification on signup
+  *  Improve CRON job to send periodic reminders if a capsule has not yet been opened
+  *  Change CRON job to do a daily scan of the database for capsules to be unearthed on that day.
+(This is more future proof and secure than spawning a new CRON job for each capsule on creation, because if the server ever crashes, we lose all those CRON jobs.)
+  *  Add a new CRON job to remind users X weeks ahead of unearth date
+*  Front-end
+  *  Add a tutorial capsule for new users
+  *  Add calendar to bury modal
+  *  Add the ability to send capsules to other users
+  *  Add the ability to send capsules to non-users, including some kind of unique access token to securely access capsules